By Peter Lyle DeHaan , PhD

 Glancing at our discouraged and tired faces, she responded positively, “Let me find you a good ride.”
 After putting local fares in the next five cabs, a nice new cab, with a competent looking driver, pulled up.
 “This is your cab,” she smiled, with a grand wave towards our coach.
 She had a preliminary discussion with the now bewildered cabbie.
 Once I assured him that I could provide directions, we were off.
 Four hours later he dropped us off at the Kalamazoo airport.
 I paid the 380 dollars fare and we each headed home.
-Later the airline refunded our unused tickets, so the net cost of our 150 mile cab ride was only 30 dollars.
+Later the airline refunded our unused tickets, so the net cost of our 150-mile cab ride was only 30 dollars.

 What I’ve Learned about Travel

 Although there were other stories I could have shared—remember I don’t like to fly—I picked these for a reason.
 Each one is positive: a private flight, a priority trip, and an accommodating cabbie.
 These represent the perspective I attempt to adopt when I fly.
-I call it travel mode.
+I call it to travel mode.
 To successfully travel, I need to be in travel mode.
 There are three aspects to it:

 Have a plan: If you don’t have a plan to occupy the idle time when you fly, you will be bored and irritable.
 My plan starts with magazines to read.
 I don’t take ones I want to keep, as each one gets thrown away when it is finished, making my load a little lighter.
-Magazines are for sitting in gates, standing in line, and before take off.
+Magazines are for sitting in gates, standing in line, and before take-off.
 Naturally, there are crossword puzzles in the in-flight magazines to occupy the actual flight.
 Movies, another favorite pastime, are a welcome offering on longer flights.
 Plus there is the added benefit of the more objectionable material being edited out of the film.
-Finally, there are the rewards I give myself at each hub airport: food; frozen yogurt or popcorn are much anticipated treats.
+Finally, there are the rewards I give myself at each hub airport: food; frozen yogurt, or popcorn are much anticipated treats.
 My plan beneficially fills my travel time.